 When set as On-Duty, your status displays as Available in the Contact Center, and you can still receive Contact Center calls.

-To prevent inbound Contact Center calls, Agents must set themselves to an Off-Duty status or DND for that specific call center.
+To prevent inbound Contact Center calls, Agents must set themselves to an Off-Duty status or DND for that specific Contact Center.

-Interested in learning more about Call Centers?
-Visit this Help Center article with questions frequently asked about the topic.
+Interested in learning more about Contact Centers?
+Visit this Help Center article for more details.